 Credit: Beautiful Destinations

 Get closer to nature on the Catskill Scenic Trail.
 Once home to rail lines, this 26-mile path is perfect for hiking, biking, and horseback riding.
 You may come across osprey, great blue heron, and otters as you take a leaf-peeping stroll along the 15-miles of trails at the Basha Kill Wildlife Management Area.
 Completing the Catskills Fire Tower Challenge will reward you not only with a bird’s eye view of expansive fall landscapes from the likes of Hunter and Overlook mountains, but also a special prize of luxury hiking equipment.
-Miles worth of foliage views will also greet you on the skyride (pictured) and zipline tours at Hunter Mountain.
+Miles worth of foliage views will also greet you on the six-passenger scenic skyride (pictured) at Hunter Mountain.

 Looking for a waterfall?
 The Catskills has plenty, some of which have inspired the likes of poet William Cullen Bryant, as well as Thomas Cole and other Hudson River School painters.
 (Tip: Cole’s home is also an ideal fall foliage spot and has the added bonus of being connected to Olana State Historic Site (pictured) via a stunning walk over the Hudson River Skywalk).